jima80525/jima_codes_blog/in_progress/git_python.md

 nothing to commit (create/copy files and use "git add" to track)
 ```
 This shows you a couple of bits of information: which branch you're on, `master` (we'll talk about branches later) and that you have 'nothing to commit'.
-This last part means that there are no files in this repo that Git doesn't know about.
-That's good, as we just created this directory.
+This last part means that there are no files in this directory that Git doesn't know about.
+That's good, as we just created the directory.

 ## Adding a New File
 Now create a file that Git doesn't know.
 With your favorite editor, create the file "hello.py" which just has a print statement in it.